 - a.
 A minimum cumulative grade point average of 2.7 and a C or better, ENGL110, ENGL111, PSYC101, SOCY101, BIOL121, BIOL122, CHEM108 and PSYC155.
 Note: Mathematics proficiency at the MATH102 level (or higher) is a prerequisite for CHEM108. - b.
 For the admission process, the School of Nursing will accept the grade of the last attempt of a prerequisite course, regardless of where they are taken or how many attempts are made.
 Only two attempts at a course are permitted. - c.
 Transfer credit will be granted on an individual basis by the LSSU Registrar.
 Upon transfer, only those courses in which the student earned a grade of C (or better) will be accepted by the School of Nursing. - d.
 Credits for Pharmacology and Anatomy & Physiology I & II are transferrable for 5 years.
 The student may at this time either repeat these courses or successfully pass the CLEP exams.
 Advisors may suggest that the student re-take nursing support courses if 5 years have passed. - e.
 "Good academic standing" at time of admission per LSSU academic standards. - f.
 Applicants must satisfactorily complete the TEAS pre-entrance exams as determined by the School of Nursing. - i.
-The School of Nursing will accept the highest score of the FIRST three attempts for each of the categories, regardless of where they are taken or how many attempts are made.
+The Test of Essential Academic Skills (TEAS) testing scores must be at the 'proficient' level. - g.
+Evidence of current CPR certification through American Heart Association (The Health Care Provider).

-- ii.
-The Test of Essential Academic Skills (TEAS) testing scores must be at the 'proficient' level in at least 3 of 4 categories and a minimum of 'basic' in the 4th category. - g.
-Evidence of current CPR certification through Red Cross (The Professional Rescuer) or American Heart Association (The Health Care Provider). - h.
+- h.
 Current immunization record. - i.
 Unofficial transcripts for any transfer credits. - j.
-Background check documentation. - k.
+Background check and student disclosure background of criminal history must be completed within 1 year of anticipated submission date to the nursing program. - b.
 Good Professional standing including no action against, or loss of professional licensure, especially where this relates to patient care, educational licensure/certification, or under current investigation for criminal/prosecutable wrongdoing This type of situation may prevent the applicant from clinical settings or obtaining a nursing license.
 Any individuals that fall under this category will have a review and be approved or disapproved for acceptance into the nursing program by the Dean and the nursing faculty.